 The easiest way for a hacker to infect your systems with ransomware is generally through social engineering attacks, which aims to take advantage of your employees with less technical abilities or knowledge.
 A recent study revealed that 93% of phishing emails conceals ransomware.
 While ransomware attacks are still performed through an exploitation of your technological vulnerabilities, phishing emails are usually the first vector of attack used by hackers to exploit these technical vulnerabilities.
 In most cases, these malicious emails contain infected attachments or links to malicious websites that will automatically download the ransomware to the user’s workstation.
 The malware will then look for any technical vulnerabilities to gain administrative privilege within your infrastructure, allowing it to spread across your network to encrypt your other devices.

-Employees who routinely process external emails should be thoroughly trained to detect phishing emails and their level of awareness should be regularly assessed so they can be educated on the risks.
+Employees who routinely process external emails should be thoroughly trained to detect phishing emails and their level of awareness should be regularly assessed with a phishing test so they can be educated on the risks.
 This includes checking headers and email addresses for typos, checking for typos in the URLs of websites they visit, avoiding suspicious attachments, etc. Bear in mind that social engineering emails often look very sophisticated and may not be immediately distinguishable.
+Raising awareness within your employees will help prevent ransomware attacks, as phishing is the most common vector of attack to infiltrate ransomware into a company’s network.

 2. Segment network access